 The Office of Real Estate works in conjunction with other DGS master planning components to maximize the effective use of assets owned and leased by the state.

 The Department of General Services acquires all types of property to fulfill the various programmatic needs of state agencies.
-Acquisitions range from commercial office buildings and prison sites, to homes for the developmentally disabled and park land.
+Acquisitions range from commercial office buildings and prison sites, to homes for the developmentally disabled and Maryland Army National Guard sites.

 The state may acquire either full or partial interest in property based on its intended use and available financial resources.
 Most acquisitions require two appraisals of the property to establish its fair market value for negotiating purposes.